xuandt1289/EDA/Trip dataset/Readme.md

-This data set is about user driving data that describes the user's driving habits.
+This data set is about user travel data that describes the user's driving habits.